Adjetey Anang

-Adjetey Anang (born 8 July 1973) is a Ghanaian actor, popularly known as "Pusher in the series YOLO", which was his screen name in the television series Things We Do for Love.
-He has featured in many Ghanaian movies, including Deadly Voyage, A Sting in a Tale, The Perfect Picture and others.
-He has also featured in a Dutch movie titled Slavery.
+Adjetey Anang (born 8 July 1973) is a Ghanaian actor.
+He is best known for his portrayal of the character Pusher in the television series Things We Do for Love and YOLO.
+He has featured in many Ghanaian films, including Deadly Voyage, A Sting in a Tale, and The Perfect Picture, as well as the Dutch film Slavery.

 Education

-Adjetey Anang studied at Labone Senior High School and proceeded to the University of Ghana, where he studied Fine Arts.
-He went further to study his masters in Dramatic Arts at Wits University in Johannesburg.
+Anang attended Labone Senior High School and studied fine arts at the University of Ghana.
+He later earned a master's degree in dramatic arts from Wits University in Johannesburg.

 Career

-Anang has starred in the Ghanaian TV series Yolo which advises and directs the youth on adolescence, etc.
+Anang has starred in several Ghanaian television series, including YOLO, which addresses youth and adolescence related issues.

-Anang was one of the actors who announced nominations for the 2023 Africa Magic Viewers' Choice Awards.
+He was among the actors who announced the nominations for the 2023 Africa Magic Viewers' Choice Awards.

 Memoir

-In July 2023, he launched his book: ‘Adjetey Anang: A Story of Faith, Imperfection, and Resilience’.
-The book chronicles his experience from his early days, through to his success in the movie industry, as well as his private life.
-The launch of the book coincided with his 50th birthday.
+In July 2023, Anang launched his book, Adjetey Anang: A Story of Faith, Imperfection, and Resilience.
+The book chronicles his early life, career in the film industry and his personal experiences.
+The launch coincided with his 50th birthday.